 Across the full length of the stage of the Opera House Drama Theatre designer Robert Cousins had placed a brick wall.
 Keene’s notes emphasise its symbolism: “erected to protect those who built it and to exclude those who could not stop it being built”.
 Though the location is obviously Israel this is not stated: “In an age of almost unlimited ability to communicate, the wall is a chasm [sic] of silence across which no dialogue is possible.”
 From the other side of the wall came occasional ominous noises from the pesky neighbours.

 First Rasid (John Gaden), pushing a wheelbarrow, accompanied by his grandson Tariq (Josh Denyer).
 In Rasid’s wheelbarrow is a young olive tree.
 He pauses and drinks from a plastic bottle of water.
 Throughout the play the pretend Arabs fixate on these water bottles like shopping-mall adolescents.
 The olive tree is being taken to the village on the opposite side of the stage where they have orange trees but no olive trees.
 Later Rasid returns pushing his wheelbarrow, which now holds an orange tree, towards his village which has olive trees but no orange trees.
-This is meant to be SIGNIFICANT.
-The sight of Gaden pushing his laden wheelbarrow had me itching to call the bomb squad.
+This is meant to be significant.
+The sight of Gaden pushing his laden wheelbarrow (atop this page) had me itching to call the bomb squad.

 Finally they exit and to our right, after a long pause, an old man and his daughter come on.
 This is Basim (Peter Carroll) and Hayah (Hayley McElhinney).
 Basim is a crotchety grandfather (Paul Keating at sixty-five?) with a heart of gold (not Paul Keating).
 He is on the way to the funeral of his brother, who he has not seen for twenty-seven years and who he hated, but “News of a death is always an invitation.”